 Note: As an Amazon Associate, I can potentially earn a small commission from qualifying purchases through links on this site at no additional cost to you.

 This recipe does require a special pan, but if you’re creative at all you’ll come up with tons of variations on how to make these Danish treats.
 This is an Ebelskiver Pan

-Now I may not be the foremost expert on Danish food but I do know how good their ebelskivers are!
+Now I may not be the foremost expert on Danish food but I do know how good their Ebelskivers are!
 Ebelskivers are traditionally served as a dessert because they are pretty sweet.
 Think pancake, but better.
 Better because they are little round popper-shaped pancakes filled with your favorite jam, chocolate or fruit and they can be handheld.
 I love dunking them in maple syrup!
-Kids especially, love ebelskivers!
+Kids especially, love Ebelskivers!
 You could even fill these treats with a little PB&J.

 I’ve also found you can turn these two-bite goodies into something savory by changing up the batter and filling.
-Over they years I’ve experimented by filling them with cheese and pepperoni then dunking them in warm marinara, ham and cheese is also a yummy pairing then dunk in a little spicy mustard.
+Over the years I’ve experimented by filling them with cheese and pepperoni then dunking them in warm marinara, ham and cheese is also a yummy pairing then dunk in a little spicy mustard.

 A few other fillings to get you started:

 – Mix cream cheese with powder sugar and fresh strawberry pieces

 – Half of a raspberry and a mini chocolate chip

 There is truly no limit (other than your imagination) to the number of flavor combinations you could make.